-We’ll begin by creating a poll in the Control Panel.
+We’ll begin by creating a poll.

 Creating a Poll

-In the Control Panel, navigate to the Polls link under Content.
+On your site’s Site Administration page, navigate to the Polls link under Content.
 Click the Add Question button.
 A form appears that allows you to fill out all the information for your poll.

 Title: Enter the name of the poll question.